wizardofki-mage/Dino-Meal-Planner/README.md

 # Dino-Meal-Planner
 A program in Java demonstrating conditional statements, iteration, and a little bit of exception handling by asking the user for the hour, how many of each species of dinosaur, and calculating the total food that will be needed during that meal to feed them, accordingly.

-# Total-Weight-Of-Dinosaurs
-A program in Java demonstrating conditional statements, iteration, and a little bit of exception handling by asking the user to enter the weight of dinosaurs in an enclosure or -1 to quit.

 ## Table of contents
 * [General Info](#General-info)
 * [Author](#Author)